system-ui/theme-ui/packages/theme-ui/README.md

 npm i theme-ui @emotion/core @mdx-js/react
 ```

+Any styles in your app can reference values from the global `theme` object.
+To provide the theme in context,
-Wrap your application with the `ThemeProvider` component and pass in a custom `theme` object.
+wrap your application with the `ThemeProvider` component and pass in a custom `theme` object.

 ```jsx
 // basic usage